Reports to: Homelessness Services Manager

 Hours: 40 hours per week

-Pay Rate: Starts at $19.50/hour DOE, premium pay for multi-lingual services
+Pay Rate: Starts at $25/hour DOE, premium pay for multi-lingual services

 Classification: Regular, Non-exempt

 LifeWire is an equal opportunity/affirmative action employer.
-We value diversity on our staff.
-Survivors of domestic violence and persons of color are encouraged to apply.
+Survivors of domestic violence and BIPOC individuals are encouraged to apply.

 LifeWire’s Vision / Mission: